xgenereux/xgenereux.github.io/_teaching/2023-winter-rings.md

 location: "Montréal QC, CAN"
 ---

-I will be the TA of Matilde Lalin for the intro class to rings and modules.
-The course will follow the excellent [notes](https://dms.umontreal.ca/~koukoulo/documents/notes/algebre2.pdf) by [Dimitris Koukoulopoulos](https://dms.umontreal.ca/~koukoulo/).
+I will be the TA of [Matilde Lalín](https://dms.umontreal.ca/~mlalin/) for the intro class to rings and modules.
+The course will follow the excellent
+[notes](https://dms.umontreal.ca/~koukoulo/documents/notes/algebre2.pdf) by [Dimitris Koukoulopoulos](https://dms.umontreal.ca/~koukoulo/).